compengi/country-flag/README.md

 ### Debugging server-side

-If you have not already compiled the widgetset, do it now by running vaadin:install Maven target for country-flag-root project.

 If you have a JRebel license, it makes on the fly code changes faster.
 Just add JRebel nature to your country-flag-demo project by clicking project with right mouse button and choosing JRebel > Add JRebel Nature

 To debug project and make code modifications on the fly in the server-side, right-click the country-flag-demo project and choose Debug As > Debug on Server.
-Navigate to http://localhost:8080/country-flag-demo/ to see the application.
+Navigate to http://localhost:8080/ to see the application.

-### Debugging client-side

-Debugging client side code in the country-flag-demo project:
-  - run "mvn vaadin:run-codeserver" on a separate console while the application is running
-  - activate Super Dev Mode in the debug window of the application or by adding ?superdevmode to the URL
-  - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

 ## Release notes

 ### Version 1.0-SNAPSHOT
-- ...
-- ...
+- Initial versoin

 ## Roadmap